Leopoldo Galtieri: Defeat, fall from power, trial and prison

-Later life, further accusations
+Later life, further accusations and 2002 arrest

 Galtieri was heavily blamed for Argentina's defeat in the Falklands War.
 Following his release from prison, he moved to the Villa Devoto suburb of Buenos Aires, and lived modestly with his wife Lucía.
-He became a recluse and refused most requests for interviews by journalists, though in a rare interview he stated he had "no regrets" over anything he had done during the Dirty War.
+He became a recluse and refused most requests for interviews by journalists, though in a rare interview, he stated he had "no regrets" over anything he had done during the Dirty War.
 He lived on an army pension of 9,000 pesos per month, and attempted to claim a Presidential pension, but a judge denied it.
 In her ruling, the judge stated that his presidency had been illegal due to his never having been elected, and she also ordered him to pay court costs.

 In May 2002, he was invited to the military parade of the Argentine Army for the celebrations of Argentine Army Day (Día del Ejército Argentino): the presence of the former "president de facto" caused a huge controversy in public opinion after he was confronted and questioned by the journalist Martín Ciccioli in the television programme Kaos en la Ciudad.

 In July 2002, new civil charges were brought concerning the kidnapping of children and the disappearance of 18 leftist sympathizers in the late 1970s (while Galtieri was commander of the Second Army Corps), and the disappearance or death of three Spanish citizens at about the same time.
 Galtieri faced prosecution with 28 other officials, but due to his poor health, he was allowed to remain at home.
+On 11 July 2002, Galtieri was arrested.
+On 12 July 2002, after being held in military barracks, Galtieri was, as a result of ongoing heart problems, transferred to house arrest, which he remained under at the time of his death in January 2003.